What is restorative yoga? How does restorative yoga work?

 Supported Bridge Pose

-Now you know: What is restorative yoga? and How does restorative yoga work?
+Now you know: What is restorative yoga?
+And how does restorative yoga work?
 Thank you for reading and watching!

-Mindful Yin Yoga Foundations Teacher Training
+Mindful Yin Yoga Foundations Online Training

 More To Explore